Experience You Need to Navigate a Military or Federal Employee Divorce

 - Feel secure with a divorce settlement that provides you with retirement benefits for the future.

-To learn more about federal employee or military divorces in Virginia, the knowledgeable lawyers at Select Law Partners, PLC are here to help.
+To learn more about federal employee or military divorces in Virginia, the knowledgeable lawyers at Select Law Partners, PLLC are here to help.
 We understand how stressful and trying this time can be, but you are not in it alone.
 Our office will answer all your questions and help you negotiate a divorce settlement with your best interests in mind.